sendamply/docs/docs/Deliverability/D-DMARC.md

 > NAME _dmarc.example.com IN TXT  "v=DMARC1; p=quarantine; rua=mailto:postmaster@example.com"

-Important: if your records are not aligned, make sure that you set your policy to none, instead of quarantine or reject.
+**Important:** If your records are not aligned, make sure that you set your policy to none, instead of quarantine or reject.
 Although quarantine and reject will increase your deliverability rate, DMARC will fail if your records are not aligned and your email will automatically be sent to spam or be rejected.